Distinguish a Reputable Breeder from a Bad Breeder - how to look for experience

 2. How many cats do you raise per year?

 Breeders who raise very few cats may not have as much experience as their years of experience indicate.
 Breeders who raise hundreds of cats per year may run into epidemic health issues running through their cattery.
 Plus, too many cats may mean too little attention for the cats' social development.
-My rule of thumb- how many males breeding do they have?
-Each male requires at bare least 3-4 females.
-Many times - you can view the males on their web sites.
-If they show a page full of male cats- beware- they may have more cats then one can handle properly.
+My rule of thumb is to ask how many males breeding do they have?
+Each male requires at least 3-4 females.
+Many times you can view the males on the breeder's web site.
+If they show a page full of male cats, beware, they may have more cats then one can handle properly.